-Metal Gear Solid 4: Guns of the Patriots had the dubious honor of having to explain, retcon, and tie up all this confusion somehow—and the amazing (and arguably frightening) thing is that it did, but just by the skin of its teeth (which frankly is a Crowning Moment of Awesome in itself).
+Metal Gear Solid 4: Guns of the Patriots had the dubious honor of having to explain, retcon, and tie up all this confusion somehow—and the amazing (and arguably frightening) thing is that it did, but just by the skin of its teeth.
 However, it can be argued that this is also the reason as to why Metal Gear Solid 4 had approximately nine hours of cutscenes.
 In case you're wondering, the AI's are just AI's that thought a bit too highly of themselves - and in the end, the Patriots weren't even controlling them anymore.
 The men dead for over a hundred years are actually from an earlier Ancient Conspiracy known as the Philosophers; the Patriots took over the American branch of the Philosophers and used the identities of its founders as a cover.
 The actual Patriots turn out to be Big Boss and his partners from Metal Gear Solid 3: Snake Eater, but they had a falling out which caused Big Boss to turn against the group.
 In fact, two of the original Patriots were killed in Metal Gear Solid, and by Metal Gear Solid 4 the last one is little more than a vegetable; the AIs were running the group by this point.
 Ocelot turns out to be one of the original Patriots and although he pretended to be loyal to them, he actually sided with Big Boss.
 Ocelot's possession by Liquid was part of a larger plan to fool the AIs and last member of the Patriots - and at some point Ocelot began faking he was possessed.
 (It's also suggested Ocelot's original possession was tied to his father being a spirit medium.)
 Oh, Rosemary is real, Vamp had a natural Healing Factor enhanced by nanomachines, and Fortune... actually we don't learn what happened with Fortune, but Psychic Powers do exist in this universe.
 Doesn't it all make sense now?

 - A 15 part analysis/essay about this ending (seriously).